zaaarf/lillero-processor/README.md

 ## Conclusions and Extras
 Since reaching version 0.5.0, the processor will hopefully be mostly stable.
 It has changed much in the past versions, but I am confident that we now found a solution capable of handling most, if not all, cases.

-Though most of that code is gone, you can still read my dev diary about developing its first version [here](https://fantabos.co/posts/zaaarf/to-kill-a-boilerplate/) if you are curious about the initial ideas behind it.
+Though most of the original code is gone, you can still read my dev diary about developing its first version [here](https://fantabos.co/posts/zaaarf/to-kill-a-boilerplate/) if you are curious about the initial ideas behind it.

 In conclusion, let me just say: happy patching!